Skip to main content

 Choose a preset or switch to Custom mode

-Select one of the five presets from the selector, or switch to Custom mode to tune individual thresholds, detections, and gate limits.
+Select one of the six presets from the selector, or switch to Custom mode to tune individual thresholds, detections, and gate limits.

 3